 Authentication and the Level of Assurance (LoA)

 Everything starts with the first access.
-For the sake of simplicity lets assume you have already registered to the first application.
+For the sake of simplicity let’s assume you have already registered with the first application.
 Depending on the level of confidentiality of the information or resources you are trying to access you need to use appropriate authentication for the first application.
 Authentication can be as simple as determining your IP address and allowing access based on the fact that you are coming from the correct address.
 On the other end of the spectrum you have authentication methods that use several factors to establish the identity of the user (See “What is multi-factor authentication“).
-The most typical method of authentication is naturally the much-loved username + password.
+The most typical method of authentication is the much-loved username + password.
 Unfortunately.

 These different authentication methods have different levels of assurance.
 If you have authenticated with a lower level of assurance in the first application and the second requires higher level of assurance, you need to re-authenticate.
-But if the levels match or if you have used a higher level in the first application, you can Single Sign-On to the second application.
+But if the levels match or if you have used a higher level in the first application, you can SSO to the second application.

 A much better and simpler way is to use an Identity Provider ( See: “What is an identity provider“) that acts as a centralized control point where application specific authorization policies are maintained.
-Instead of updating and maintaining all your applications, should you change authentication requirements you only need to tweak the authorization policy that the IdP maintains.
+Instead of updating and maintaining all your applications, should you change authentication requirements you only need to tweak the authorization policy that the Identity Provider maintains.

 When you Single Sign-On from one corporate application to an application of a completely different corporation you federate to the second application.
 As federation is a topic for a complete blog entry or a book, here we need to greatly simplify what’s happening under the bonnet.
 The basic idea is that federation allows users to Single Sign-On between different identity domains (companies).
 The magic that allows this are the ingredients explained above, the protocols.

-Easy for the User, Easy for Your Business – Single Sign On for your Customers
+Easy for the User, Easy for Your Business – Single Sign-On for your Customers

 Single Sign-On has traditionally been seen as an internal issue.
 Enterprise Single Sign-On (ESSO) provides employees easy access to the corporate applications without the need to remember dozens of different passwords or use their smart card reader PIN-pad several times during the day.